jhannemann/pong/instructions/pong.md

 To make sure that pygame works with Python 3 and also works with high-resolution screens
-(such as a Mac Retina Display), we will install the latest beta version for pygame 2.
+(such as a Mac Retina Display), we will install pygame version 2, which is the default by now.
-As of this writing, the pygame developers are close to officially release pygame 2.0, so we should not run into any issues with the beta version.

 ### Windows